Siemens Venture: Ontario Northland

 In December 2022, the Government of Ontario and Ontario Northland announced a CA$139.5 million investment to reinstate the Northlander passenger service between Timmins and Toronto.
 The government announced that it had ordered three, three-car trainsets (two coaches and a cab car) with a food service area, which would be paired with a Charger locomotive.

 Via Rail

-Via Rail Venture trainsets will have five cars each: two business class coaches, two economy class coaches, and one cab control car with economy seating.
+Via Rail purchased 32 five-car trainsets for its Quebec City–Windsor Corridor.
+Each trainset will have two business class coaches, two economy class coaches, and one cab control car with economy seating.
+However, Via Rail says that the configuration is flexible and the railroad may operate shorter or longer trains depending on demand.

 Each trainset will be paired with a Siemens Charger SCV-42 diesel-electric locomotive.
 All seats will be 19 inches wide, with a 2×1 layout in business class and 2×2 in economy class.
+All cars will be semi-permanently coupled with open gangways, which, compared to the current fleet, are wider and isolated from weather.

+Some cars have a galley area, allowing for at-seat food and beverage service across both classes.